Call Toll Free in the US: 1-800-419-4601

 Contacting your college roommate before moving to college is also practical because it allows you to make plans for the dorm room you will be sharing.
 While most dorm rooms are furnished, they usually don’t include much beyond the bare minimum of a bed and dresser.
 Many students bring their own televisions or mini-fridges, for example.

 Talk to your roommate about what college supplies you will be packing, and what each of you can bring to the room.
-Discussing this kind beforehand will ensure that you don’t end up with two mini-fridges and no chairs!
+Discussing this kind of thing beforehand will ensure that you don’t end up with two mini-fridges and no chairs!